 Stay nearby: If you’re looking to take a break from your road trip, consider staying near the treetop walk.
 The Lake Mahinapua DOC Campground is a great place for those camping or in a campervan/motorhome.
 It’s a beautiful location right on the shores of Lake Mahinapua.
 If you need a hotel the Mahinapua Retreat B&B and the Mirror Creek Holiday Cottage are good options nearby.

-The Lake Lanthe Matahi Campsite is also located here and a popular place to stay for those on a road trip.
-At only $8 a night (for adults) it’s really cheap and peaceful.
+The Lake Ianthe Matahi Campsite is also located here and is a popular place to stay for those on a road trip.
+At only $10 NZD a night (for adults) it’s really cheap and peaceful.

 6. Pakihi Walk Lookout